jjmmpp/J124-Final-Project/README.md

 **Working in Excel**:
 * I duplicated each data set and renamed my file WKG before original name.
 In case I inadvertently changed the data, I would have the original downloads.
-  * I save the original with ORG before name.
+  * I saved the original with ORG before name.
 * For each worksheet, to make sorting clearer, I deleted the top row.
   * Then I froze the top and side panes.
   * I wrapped the text and expanded the row depth so I could read each column header easily.